SQL Server Managed Backup to Microsoft Azure

 |Blob Container||Blobs are organized in containers.
 You specify the target container for the backup files.
 You can create a container in the Azure Management Portal, or you use the New-AzureStorageContainerAzure PowerShell command.|

-Transact-SQL is the main interface to interact with SQL Server Managed Backup to Windows Azure.
-System stored procedures are used for enabling, configuring, and monitoring SQL Server Managed Backup to Windows Azure.
+Transact-SQL is the main interface to interact with SQL Server Managed Backup to Microsoft Azure.
+System stored procedures are used for enabling, configuring, and monitoring SQL Server Managed Backup to Microsoft Azure.
 System functions are used to retrieve existing configuration settings, parameter values, and backup file information.
 Extended events are used to surface errors and warnings.
 Alert mechanisms are enabled through SQL Agent jobs and SQL Server Policy Based Management.
-The following is a list of the objects and a description of its functionality in relation to SQL Server Managed Backup to Windows Azure.
+The following is a list of the objects and a description of its functionality in relation to SQL Server Managed Backup to Microsoft Azure.

-PowerShell cmdlets are also available to configure SQL Server Managed Backup to Windows Azure.
-SQL Server Management Studio supports restoring backups created by SQL Server Managed Backup to Windows Azure by using the Restore Database task
+PowerShell cmdlets are also available to configure SQL Server Managed Backup to Microsoft Azure.
+SQL Server Management Studio supports restoring backups created by SQL Server Managed Backup to Microsoft Azure by using the Restore Database task

 |managed_backup.fn_is_master_switch_on (Transact-SQL)||Returns the status of the master switch.|